 Hedebo Embroidery and Flax

 Hedebo Embroidery is made with linen, which is processed from the fibres of a plant called flax.
-The process took between one and two years from sowing the flax seed until the finished product of linen cloth and fine linen thread.
+The process took between one and two years, from sowing the flax seed to producing the finished linen cloth and fine linen thread.
 In the following section you can learn about the whole process from plant to linen: sowing, weeding, harvesting, retting, drying, breaking, scutching, hackling, washing, bleaching and weaving.
 Finally, the linen fabric could be embroidered with fine linen thread.

 Growing Flax

-Flax was cultivated on most of Denmark’s farms, where the soil was suitable.
-It was not known to be cultivated south of the Limfjord in West Jutland, or on the infertile areas of Himmerland and Vendsyssel.
-In these areas linen was purchased, or wool was used.
-The farms were self sufficient in their production of clothing and textiles from their sheep and flax in the fields.
-The flax fields were sown in April or May and the seeds were sown close together.
-The closer the plants grew, the better the fibres.
-Everyone on the farm helped in the flax fields.
-The farm boys, servant girls and children helped to weed the flax before it became too long.
+Flax was cultivated on most of Denmark’s farms where the soil was suitable.
+It was not grown south of the Limfjord in West Jutland, nor in the infertile areas of Himmerland and Vendsyssel.
+In these regions, linen was purchased, or wool was used instead.
+Most farms were self-sufficient in producing clothing and textiles, using the wool from their sheep and the flax grown in their fields.
+The flax fields were sown in April or May, with the seeds planted closely together.
+The closer the plants grew, the better the fibers.
+Everyone on the farm helped with the flax fields.
+Farm boys, servant girls, and children all assisted in weeding the flax before it grew too long.
 It took a whole day for 10 people to weed 1.5 acres of land, because the weeding had to be done very carefully to prevent damaging the fragile flax.
-Flax was very important.
-An old superstition was that one would never lack clothing if one always greeted the flax field when passing.
-The farmer gave the servant girls a small plot of land to cultivate their own flax and this was part of their wages.
+Flax was highly valued, and an old superstition held that one would never lack clothing if they always greeted the flax field when passing by.
+The farmer would give the servant girls a small plot of land to cultivate their own flax, which was part of their wages.

 "Cotton - During the 1800’s, Denmark began to import cotton goods from abroad.
 Cotton is a soft fibre, found around seeds of the meter high cotton plant.
 The plant requires a climate with 6 or 7 months of warmth and is cultivated in India, China, The Soviet Union and USA."